quilime/organelle-monome/README.md

   - step
   - whitewhale

-Note: These apps do not make sound, but they could be used as a starting point for other patches.
+Note: These apps do not make sound.
+They are intended to be used as an example and starting point for new patches.

 ## How to Use